 In the early 1990s President Joaquin Balaguer, Trujillo's protégé and a particularly virulent anti-Haitian ideologue, carried out anti-Haitian expulsions, partly in reaction to the growing movement behind radical Haitian priest Jean Bertrande Aristide.
 When Aristide was overthrown by the military, Balaguer connived to undermine international sanctions.

 Today the Dominican Republic has a population of nine and a half million and a per capita gross domestic product of $9800 (PPP).
 Haiti has a population of 10 million and a per capita gross domestic product of only $1,300, the poorest country in the hemisphere-but the Dominican Republic is poor too.
 The 2010 earthquake destroyed the livelihoods of thousands of Haitians (and most of the promised aid never materialized), but so did the dumping of U.S. agricultural products in Haiti beginning in the 1990s, foisted on Haitian President Aristide by the Clinton administration as a condition for helping to restore his presidency.
 Under these conditions, Haitian emigration is inevitable, but the United States does not accept poor Haitians, so they go to the Dominican Republic.

 Neither country can rely on the United States, France, or other wealthy nations to give them disinterested help, so reconciliation is essential for them to get out of their present straights.

-Photo: Topography map of Hispaniola, with Dominican Republic on the left and Haiti on the right.
+Photo: Topography map of Hispaniola, with Dominican Republic on the right and Haiti on the left.
 Wikipedia (CC)